-- Home address and current phone, including cell phone and email; - Employment/business addresses and phone numbers; - Relative/friend's name, address, and phone numbers for individuals authorized to pick up and care for the student in an emergency situation if the parent/legal guardian cannot be reached; - If the student rides the school bus to and from school, include their routing information, route number, pick up and drop off location.
+- 1. Home address and current phone, including cell phone and email; - 2.
+Employment/business addresses and phone numbers; - 3.
+Relative/friend's name, address, and phone numbers for individuals authorized to pick up and care for the student in an emergency situation if the parent/legal guardian cannot be reached; - 4.
+If the student rides the school bus to and from school, include their routing information, route number, pick up and drop off location.
 Parents/legal guardians of students with disabilities should also designate another adult who can receive the student in case of an emergency.

-Students will only be released to a person listed on the Student Emergency Information Form, unless the parents/legal guardians have provided written authorization on a case-by-case basis.
+Students will only be released to a person listed on the Student Emergency Information Form unless the parents/legal guardians have provided written authorization on a case-by-case basis.
 Parents/legal guardians are required to update emergency information annually and any time there is a change to any contact information that was initially provided.
-The emergency phone number for the parents/legal guardians, relatives, and friends can be changed through the Parent Portal at: https://parentportalapp.lausd.net/parentaccess/.
-All other information, such as name or address, must be changed in person at the school.
+The emergency phone number for the parents/legal guardians, relatives, and friends can be changed through the Parent Portal at: https://achieve.lausd.net/Page/10470.
+All other information such as name or address, must be changed in person at the school.

-NAME/GENDER CHANGE REQUEST
+NAME/GENDER MARKER CHANGE REQUESTS

-Student records include a student's legally recognized name and gender.
-If a parent/legal guardian or adult student wishes for the student to be known by a preferred name/gender that differs from the legally recognized one, the parent/legal guardian may complete the Name/Gender Change Request Form, which is available at the school.
+Student records include a student's legally recognized name and gender marker.
+If a parent/legal guardian/adult-student wishes for the student to be known by a name/gender that differs from the legally recognized one, the parent/legal guardian/adult student may complete the name/gender marker change request form, which is available from the school.
 The preferred name/gender will appear in most but not all District-generated communications and records, although the legal name/gender will continue to be used in records as required by law.
-If a name/gender change is issued by a court order, families may provide a copy to the school so that the student's records can be updated.
+If a name/gender change is issued by a court order, please provide a copy to the school so that the student's records can be updated.